1965 World Series: Game 6

 In Game 6, Osteen did not fare as well as he had in his last start.
 In the fourth inning, Battey reached on an error by Dick Tracewski, followed by a Bob Allison two-run home run.
 Grant, for the Twins, was on his game once again.
 He also helped himself, as had Koufax for L.A. the game before, but in this case with a towering three-run home run, after Quilici was intentionally walked to get to Grant.
 A Fairly home run, his second of the series, put the Dodgers on the board to make the score 5–1, but that's all they would get as Grant pitched a complete game.

-Twins manager Sam Mele chose to leave veteran pitchers Pascual and Perry and youngster Jim Merritt in the bullpen, instead going with Grant on two days' rest.
+Twins manager Sam Mele chose to leave veteran pitchers Camilo Pascual and Jim Perry and youngster Jim Merritt in the bullpen, instead going with Grant on two days' rest.
 Twins catcher Earl Battey brought the nearly 50,000 Metropolitan Stadium fans to their feet by leading off the second inning with a triple past a diving Willie Davis in center.
 Battey showed no outward ill-effects of his collision with the railing in Game 3, diving headfirst into third base on the play.
-Osteen promptly struck out Allison and Quilici, however, to quell the threat.
+However, he didn´t score, as Osteen struck out Allison and Quilici.
 Battey continued his fine play in the fourth by hustling to first when Tracewski booted his groundball, and Allison followed with a home run.
 Grant pitched solidly and the Twins tied the series at 3–3.

 In this game, Mudcat Grant became just the seventh pitcher to homer in a World Series game.